-this instructable was inspired by my dog, "Hunter".
+This instructable was inspired by my dog, "Hunter".

-anyway, on another day when i washed the dog, within 2 minutes of washing off the shampoo, it happened again, worms were everywhere.
+Anyway, on another day when i washed the dog, within 2 minutes of washing off the shampoo, it happened again, worms were everywhere.

-in this instructable, is about how to extract large amounts of worms from the soil, and also identifying a suitable area to extract the worms from!
+This instructable, is about how to extract large amounts of worms from the soil, and also identifying a suitable area to extract the worms from!

-Step 1: What youll need.........
+Step 1: What Youll Need.........

 - water distribution device such as watering can , though i only use a the soap filled bucket (in areas where the ground is not saturated, a watering can is recommended.

-- a dark cool damp shady spot were worms would like to chill out. this can be everywhere in tropics during monsoonal/wet-seasons
+- a dark cool damp shady spot were worms would like to chill out. this can be everywhere in tropics during monsoonal/wet-seasons that hardly dries out.

 - environmentally friendly soap (i use dogs tea tree oil based shampoo) i use about 30-50ml's